 To delete a printer driver, use these steps:

 Search for Control Panel and click the top result to open the console.

 Expand the Custom Filters branch.

-Right-click the driver on right, and select the Delete option.
+Right-click the printer driver, in the right side, and select the Delete option.

 Click the Yes button.

-After completing the steps, the printer driver will be gone from your device.
-If you have additional printers, you’ll need to repeat the steps to completely remove them from your device.
+After you complete the steps, the printer driver will be uninstalled from the computer.
+If you have additional printers, you’ll need to repeat the steps to completely remove them from the device.